MariaOnyshchuk/nlp_project/README.md

 # NLP Propaganda Detection Model

-A project for detecting and classifying text into **propaganda**, misinformation, and opposition classes using classical NLP pipelines and modern transformer-based methods, including a Retrieval-Augmented Generation (RAG) component.[1]
+A project for detecting and classifying text into **propaganda**, misinformation, and opposition classes using classical NLP pipelines and modern transformer-based methods, including a Retrieval-Augmented Generation (RAG) component.

 ## Project Description

 This project implements both machine learning and deep learning models to detect propaganda in text using TF‑IDF features, traditional classifiers, and sentence-transformer embeddings.
 It also includes an ensemble that combines a RAG-based model with a logistic regression classifier to improve robustness and interpretability.
-The workflow covers data preprocessing, feature engineering, model training, evaluation, and visualization of results.[1]
+The workflow covers data preprocessing, feature engineering, model training, evaluation, and visualization of results.

 ## RAG Component

 The RAG module retrieves semantically similar training samples or reference snippets using sentence-transformer embeddings and passes them, together with the input text, to a generative model that outputs a propaganda-related label.
 These RAG predictions are then ensembled with a logistic regression model trained on classical features, forming the “RAG + LR” ensemble used in the later notebooks.
-This design lets the system both ground its decisions in real examples and leverage learned decision boundaries from traditional models.[1]
+This design lets the system both ground its decisions in real examples and leverage learned decision boundaries from traditional models.

 ## Dataset

-The `data/` folder contains preprocessed CSV files for train, validation, and test splits in several variants.[1]
+The `data/` folder contains preprocessed CSV files for train, validation, and test splits in several variants.

 - Training data:
-  - `train_tg.csv` – raw training data in Telegram-like format.[1]
+  - `train_tg.csv` – raw training data in Telegram-like format.
-  - `train_cleaned.csv` – cleaned text (lowercased, no stopwords, basic normalization).[1]
+  - `train_cleaned.csv` – cleaned text (lowercased, no stopwords, basic normalization).
-  - `train_lemmatized.csv` – lemmatized text for downstream NLP models.[1]
+  - `train_lemmatized.csv` – lemmatized text for downstream NLP models.
 - Validation and test data:
-  - `test_tg.csv`, `test_cleaned.csv`, `test_lemmatized.csv`, `val_lemmatized.csv` – same structure as training files, ready for evaluation.[1]
+  - `test_tg.csv`, `test_cleaned.csv`, `test_lemmatized.csv`, `val_lemmatized.csv` – same structure as training files, ready for evaluation.

-All datasets are in CSV format and are ready to be fed directly into the notebooks.[1]
+All datasets are in CSV format and are ready to be fed directly into the notebooks.

 ## Repository Structure